 I developed a Feature Flag and A/B Testing Platform designed to aid in unified or partial rollouts of new features to certain audiences, and measure their success through a singular micro-service.
 The RESTful API was created using a hapi.js server overlaid on Node.js with a PostreSQL database, and a custom module to track A/B statistics via Optimizely; this was paired with an administrative front end written in React with Okta OAuth2 authentication for privileged tasks.
 Additionally, I worked with the team to develop other UI components for the various loan applications using Angular and Sass.

 During my internship at Thermo Fisher Scientific, I engaged in full stack web development, developing code at the database, back end, and front end levels.
-During my time there, I developed a real time data gathering and aggregation application in ASP.NET, with an Oracle database, VB back end, and HTML/CSS/JS front end, to allow for management to track the overall progress/health of their respective departments in real time through a series of easy to read metric visualizations.
+I developed a real time data gathering and aggregation application in ASP.NET, with an Oracle database, VB back end, and HTML/CSS/JS front end, to allow for management to track the overall progress/health of their respective departments in real time through a series of easy to read metric visualizations.
 I also created scripts to aid in workflow automation by pulling desired information from multiple different sources and formatting it into desired automated reports.

-During the summer of 2014, I worked as an Software Engineering Intern in Draper Laboratory's Inertial Instrument Test and Development group.
+During the summer of 2014, I worked as an Engineering Intern in Draper Laboratory's Inertial Instrument Test and Development group.
 As part of my internship, I developed algorithms and MATLAB scripts to aid in the collection and analysis of data from accelerometers and gyroscopes used in the Trident II Mark 6 Mod 1 guidance system program for the Navy.
 A particular accelerometer data-processing algorithm was implemented at a production facility that is managed by a Draper vendor.

 Westwood Technology is an organization that I founded at the age of 14.
 Westwood Technology is a free program offered throughout Westwood, MA that focuses on the technological education of our community.
 This took form through both online and in person educational resources that members of our community are able to access through the website.
 On the website my organization created educational videos and text guides on how to navigate every day technical difficulties.
 In addition, this organization created volunteer opportunities for other students to develop teaching and technological skills as they helped others in our community deal with specific technology problems.

 I was the Vice President of the UCSD chapter of Project RISHI where my role was to help oversee and delegate tasks amongst our board, and ensure that we thrive as an organization.
 Previous to my time as Vice President I was the webmaster and in my role I helped deal with all technical aspects of the organization and led the development of the new UCSD Project RISHI website.

 I was the Technical Team Lead for TESC where I provided technical solutions for our organization as well as the over 20 member organizations that fall under our purview.
-In my role, I lead development of our new website (tesc.ucsd.edu) and associated sites, handled technical questions, and operated a 15 person development team dedicated to innovating in event creation, checkin, and analytics.
+In my role, I lead development of our new website and associated sites, handled technical questions, and operated a 15 person development team dedicated to innovating in event creation, checkin, and analytics.